Article 1. Name

 B. Each officer shall serve for at least one term of office.
-A term of office is deemed to be the period of time between each world congress (see Article 6).
-Thus, terms of office shall normally be two years but may vary according to the date of the congresses.
+The maximum time in office is two terms.
+A term of office is generally defined by the period between the biennial World Congress.
 The outgoing President shall remain on the Presidium as Past-President until the incumbent President completes his/her term of office.
 When a President takes office at a world congress then at the same time there will be an election for the President-Elect.
 The President-Elect will be a member of the Presidium until such time as the President demits office when the President-Elect will become President.
 Thus, the term of office of the President-Elect will be a period of time between two or three world congresses depending on the length of office of the incumbent President.

 C. Any vacancy amongst the elected members of the Presidium during a term of office shall be filled by an individual appointed by the President on a majority vote of the remaining members of the Presidium.
-If the President demits office before completion of the term of office, then the President-Elect will act as President.
+If the President demits office before completion of the term of office, then the President-Elect will act as President and will remain in office until the next World Congress when a new President-Elect is voted for, and the President starts his maximum 2 terms in office.
 That President shall remain until the next world congress at which point s/he shall be eligible for re-election.
 This interim period shall not count as a term of office.

 If neither the President nor the President-Elect stay in office, the Secretary-General can act as an interim President until the next world congress.

 D. All officers are elected by the general assembly at the world congresses.
 The maximum number of terms is limited to two.

 In case there are no new nominees for the position of Treasurer and Secretary-General as defined by the Nomination Committee, they (after re-election by the general assembly) can stay for more terms.

 Candidates will be solicited by the nominating committee, which will make a recommendation.
 (See Article 8).